 • The New England Historical Association Fall Conference at Suffolk University, in Boston Massachusetts, October 1999 on "The Music of the Second World War: Sixty Years Later and Still Swinging!"

 • International Conference West European Studies, at the University of Indiana in February 1999 titled: "Cold War Culture: Film, Fact, and Fiction.
 The Changing American Public Opinion of Josef Stalin from 1939 to 1949."

-In March of 2007 he lectured at the Middle Atlantic American Studies Association at the University of Maryland in Baltimore County on “He’s the Greatest Dancer!
-George Washington and the American Colonial Minuet,” In April of 2007 Mr. Giordano spoke at the American Cultural Association / Popular Culture Association in Boston, Massachusetts, “Satan in the Dance Hall: Social Dancing and Morality in 1920s New York City,” which is also the title of his next book project.
-Also in April 2007, Mr. Giordano was an invited guest speaker to discuss his book Social Dancing in America at the Spring Salon Talk at the City University of New York – CUNY Graduate Center sponsored by the New York-Metro American Studies Association.
+In March of 2007 he lectured at the Middle Atlantic American Studies Association at the University of Maryland in Baltimore County on "He's the Greatest Dancer!
+George Washington and the American Colonial Minuet," In April of 2007 Mr. Giordano spoke at the American Cultural Association / Popular Culture Association in Boston, Massachusetts, "Satan in the Dance Hall: Social Dancing and Morality in 1920s New York City," which is also the title of his next book project.
+In April 2007, Mr. Giordano was an invited guest speaker to discuss his book Social Dancing in America at the Spring Salon Talk at the City University of New York – CUNY Graduate Center sponsored by the New York-Metro American Studies Association.

 Interests include: Social Dancing, Lindy Hop, Swing Music, Rebel Country Music, Marathon Running, Social History, Model Airplanes.